bhat-meghana/bhat-meghana.github.io/content/visits/index.md

 ---
 ### Talks
 + [Seminars of Algebra, Algebraic Geometry and their applications](https://drive.google.com/file/d/1Fy0qPpjNLHezgxUrvNpl5WIIx5KbsHnD/view), Politecnico Di Torino, Italy.
+April 2024
     Title: On Gorensteinness of Associated graded rings of filtrations

 + [One day symposium on Algebra and Geometry](https://www.iitdh.ac.in/one-day-symposium-algebra-and-geometry-funded-sparc-0), IIT Dharwad.